onset/lameta/README.md

 ### e2e tests

 We are using [playwright](https://playwright.dev/) with "experimental electron support".
-As of this writing it does not appear to be possible to make use of the vite dev server for this.
+As of this writing, it does not appear to be possible to make use of the vite dev server for this.
 While playwright can point to an arbitrary URL, the render process in electron is tied up with its own chromium browser and, in the case of electron, even has nodejs access.
 Therefore, e2e tests have to actually run a built exe of lameta.